amrus/dailydiceroll/README.md

 # dailydiceroll
-Perfect for your daily dice roll walk needs
+Perfect for your daily dice roll walk needs!